Malcolm Slaney

 | "A Perceptual Pitch Detector" is a paper

-a model of human pitch perception.
-It is similar to work
+that describes a model of human pitch perception.
+It is

 Postscript